Sereno1710/feup-lbaw/wiki/er.md

 4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
 5. Breadcrumbs to help the user navigate.
 6. Search bar to help the user find auctions and other users.
+7. Message and visual content to greet users.
+8. Each auction card has a link to the auction in question.

 #### UI02: Profile Page